 Our relationship with Tuvalu

 Tuvalu is one of the smallest independent states in the world, with a population of 11,000 and a land area of only 26 square kilometres spread across nine low-lying islands and atolls.
+It has an exclusive economic zone of 900,000 square kilometres.
 Tuvalu is particularly vulnerable to extreme weather and climate change, and it has become a vocal advocate for global action on climate change.

-New Zealand and Tuvalu share common interests around issues in the Pacific, and work together on regional and international issues such as renewable energy, fisheries, climate change and labour and employment.
-There are 3,500 Tuvaluans living in New Zealand.
+New Zealand and Tuvalu share common interests around issues in the Pacific, and work together on regional and international issues including climate change, renewable energy, fisheries, labour and employment.
+Tuvaluans are eligible to apply for New Zealand residency under the Pacific Access Category (as well as through general immigration categories).
+There are approximately 3,500 Tuvaluans living in New Zealand.

 Tuvalu was once known as the Ellis Islands, Ellice Islands, as part of the Gilbert and Ellice Group.
 Following a 1976 referendum, it separated from the Gilbert Islands (now Kiribati) and became known as Tuvalu.
 In 1978 Tuvalu declared independence from Great Britain.